nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - `ParserAccount#initialize()` -- Call the `exit(0)` function to exit the program immediately when the user typed `exit` before logged in or after logged out.

-  Given below is an example usage of the feature.

 <div style="page-break-after: always;"></div>

 ## Feature Implementation